lillianlaihughes/10-svg-logo-maker/Challenge-README.md

 AS a freelance web developer
 I WANT to generate a simple logo for my projects
 SO THAT I don't have to pay a graphic designer
+OH WAIT LEMME FIX THAT FOR YOU.
+WHAT I ACTUALLY MEAN IS...
+SO THAT I don't have to hire a graphic designer yet in this early stage of my project AND I can quickly create a simple logo I can use as a placeholder image while I continue coding
 ```

 ## Acceptance Criteria